Kanghuaroo/EMT_Course_Notes/chptr-22.md

  - Remove blue cap; press orange end to thigh
  - Hold for 10 seconds
  - Transport to hospital

+Reasons to give:
+ - Indicated if respiratoru distress or shock
+ - Perscribed or on ambulance
+ - Medical direction given

-Ready-Check-Inject Method:
+Ready-Check-Inject Kit:
+    - Check Kit for completeness
+    - use syringe with aseptic techniques
-Dose is:
+    - Dose is:
         - 0.3 mL for adults
         - 0.15 mL for children
     Injected via Intramuscular needle